 - You will receive income from the charter of your yacht, the amount of which varies depending on the size of your yacht and the charter company you use.

 As an example, on the purchase of a $600,000 yacht placed in charter in 2013, the total deduction available to you under paragraphs 1 – 3, above, is $560,000 resulting in a tax savings of $196,000 in the year of purchase (assuming you are in the 35% tax bracket and can utilize the full deduction).
-To see how this deduction is calculated, see the Section 179 Tax Deduction Calculator.

 This substantial tax deduction is an attractive tax planning opportunity if you are a highly compensated individual or receiving a large bonus or other large payment of ordinary income from active employment or the active conduct of a trade or business.
 It is not available to offset passive rental income, capital gains or IRA withdrawals.